soto-project/soto/README.md

 ## Compatibility

 Soto works on Linux, macOS and iOS.
 Version 4 is dependent on [swift-nio](https://github.com/apple/swift-nio) 2.
 Libraries/frameworks that are dependent on an earlier version of swift-nio will not work with version 4 of Soto.
 In this case Version 3 can be used.
-For example Vapor 3 uses swift-nio 1.13 so you can only use versions 3.x of AWSSDKSwift with Vapor 3.
-Below is a compatibility table for versions 3 and 4 of AWSSDKSwift.
+For example Vapor 3 uses swift-nio 1.13 so you can only use versions 3.x of Soto with Vapor 3.
+Below is a compatibility table for versions 3 and 4 of Soto.

 | Version | Swift | MacOS | iOS    | Linux              | Vapor  |
 |---------|-------|-------|--------|--------------------|--------|